 Enhanced Due Diligence (EDD): Definition and Use in Compliance

-Enhanced Due Diligence (EDD) is a KYC process that requires financial institutions to apply deeper scrutiny, senior management approval, and continuous monitoring to customers who present a higher risk of money laundering, terrorism financing, or financial crime.
+Enhanced Due Diligence (EDD) is a KYC process that applies heightened identity verification, source-of-funds investigation, and ongoing monitoring to customers who present elevated money laundering or financial crime risk.

 What is Enhanced Due Diligence (EDD)?